nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="why-this-post"></a>
 ## Why this Post
 There are already hundreds (probably thousands) of posts/tutorials/follow-alongs on 'how to build a movie recommender system'.
 However, most of them are really really not useful.
-90% of them just read in the dataset, perform cosine similarity on some vectors made out of the users and movies, show off some recommendations that make no sense, and call it a day.
+90% of them just read in the dataset, perform cosine similarity on some vectors made out of the users and movies, show off some recommendations that make little sense, and call it a day.
 10% will actually use Machine Learning, and of these, 90% will just do some variation of user-to-item matrix factorization and stop after they spit out some loss metrics (i.e. they won't even show how it can be used).

-Don't get me wrong, MF is a great aproach to recommendation systems (I [created a book recommendation system using it](https://nickgreenquist.github.io/blog/projects/2018/06/08/building-books2rec.html), and even [wrote and entire CUDA library to parallelize it](https://nickgreenquist.github.io/blog/projects/2019/01/02/cu2rec.html)), but it's not 'state of the art' anymore.
+Don't get me wrong, MF is a great aproach to recommendation systems (I helped create a [book recommendation system using it](https://nickgreenquist.github.io/blog/projects/2018/06/08/building-books2rec.html), and even helped write an entire [CUDA library to parallelize it](https://nickgreenquist.github.io/blog/projects/2019/01/02/cu2rec.html)), but it's not 'state of the art' anymore.
 The main drawback of basic MF is that does not incorporate rich user/item features in how it learns to predict ratings/interactions.

 For even more information on MF, please look at these blog posts for [a technical explanation of Matrix Factorization](https://dorukkilitcioglu.github.io/2018/09/10/representation-learning-matrix-factorization.html) and [an application of Matrix Factorization for book recommendation](https://dorukkilitcioglu.github.io/2018/05/14/introducing-books2rec.html).